 However, BT 111 includes a full index of London registered ships from 1833 to 1856, which we transcribed.
 We added data from earlier parts of BT 111 which extends the data back to 1820 for all British ports.

 To allow us to deal with data in BT 98 for Colonial ports (almost all of which were Canadian registered ships), we added data from the folios for Canadian ports from the 1851 Colonial annual returns in BT 162/20.

 We then added other sets of data, such as the early entries in the Appropriation Books, some of which show register numbers and years.
 This data set is useful in its own right and we have made it available on the CLIP site - see below.

 By cross-correlating these data sets, we were able to check the data in the various sets, which is important as these are all hand-written documents and the writing is sometimes not easy to read.
 Then we combined the data sets into a composite index to the port rotation numbers which shows the ship's name, port rotation number, register number and year, and tonnage.

 There is a bonus however.
 Where the port rotation numbers run in strict sequence with the shipping registers, port rotation numbers can be deduced for ships for which there is no BT 98 data, and similarly register numbers and years can be deduced for ships for which those are missing from the other data.

-By far the most important output from this project will be the port rotation number index.
+By far the most important output from this project is the Port Rotation Number Index.

-This will provide a resource to deal with a long-standing problem, providing a key that has eluded researchers for decades and unlocking the data for more than 500,000 seafarers.
+This provides a resource to deal with a long-standing problem, giving the key that has eluded researchers for decades and unlocking the data for more than 500,000 seafarers.

-There will be three further outcomes from the project.
+There are three further outcomes from the project: